Operations & Sustainability: The Ultimate Goal

-Meeting occupant expectations: In addition to the technological advances enabling buildings to be highly efficient, there is huge social pressure to build sustainably responsible buildings.
+In addition to the technological advances enabling buildings to be highly efficient, there is huge social pressure to build sustainably responsible buildings.
 The United States Green Building Council (USGBC) reports that “the global green building sector continues to double every three years, with…70 countries reporting 60 percent of their projects will be green by 2018.”
-In other words, sustainable building practices is rapidly becoming the worldwide standard, and many of today’s design and construction innovations intersect sustainability and technology.
+In other words, sustainable building practice is rapidly becoming the worldwide standard, and many of today’s design and construction innovations intersect sustainability and technology.

 We have all witnessed a building that is meant to be sustainable but misses the mark because the HVAC, lighting, and other systems don’t meet the needs of the occupants.
 The operations staff react by overriding the intended energy saving sequences to respond to complaints.
 Sustainability falls to the wayside.

 For your building to meet intended sustainable design goals, it needs to operate at its most energy efficient state.
 Commissioning providers align the parameters of the intended design by testing the building energy systems to determine that they operate as intended.
 They also help train the operations and maintenance staff to operate the building in accordance with the sustainable model.
 These steps ensure optimized energy efficiency without sacrificing the building owner’s expectations or the occupants’ comfort.